sflpro/notifier/README.md

 ## Supported notification types
 Notifier supports the most common notification types and platforms.
 The project aims to enable the user to only rely on notifier for client messaging/communication.
-Bellow are the supported notification types and implementations.
+Below are the supported notification types and implementations.

 #### Email Notifications